 Proof.
 Notice first that there is always trade in equilibrium as l > 0 and $\delta_G < 0$.
 Second, for every $D \in [0, B]$, there exists an equilibrium whereby each agent $i \in \mathcal{I}$ bids $C_i = l_i + B_i(1 - D/B)$ at the official post and the price is $-(l + B - D)/\delta_G$.
-The proof that unofficial prices converge to the official one when agents become negligible is similar to that in Proposition 10, and so we omit it.
+In the case D = 0, it is easy to see that one can also construct an equilibrium with a high unofficial price level as when the price is fixed.
+The reason is that an agent who buys dear has the same payoff from deviating towards the official post with a market-clearing price as with a fixed official price and uniform rationing.
+Finally, the proof that unofficial prices converge to the official one when agents become negligible is similar to that in Proposition 10, and so we omit it.

 The change in trading protocol flips the relationship between default and price-level determination.
 The salient implication of Proposition 11 is that shifting the official trading protocol from fixed price to market-clearing price flips the relationship between the defaultable nature of public liabilities and price-level determination in the negligible limit.
 Proposition 7 shows that the fixed-price trading protocol fails in general to determine the price level in the presence of a non-defaultable security because financial repression opens up the possibility of trade at multiple prices in equilibrium.
 Proposition 10 shows that by contrast, this fixed-price protocol determines the price level in the presence of a defaultable security in the negligible limit because only spending varies across equilibria with varying haircuts on public debt.
 The market-clearing trading protocol generates the exact opposite prediction.
-The price level is determined if and only if the security is non-defaultable.
+The price level is determined in the negligible limit if and only if the security is non-defaultable.
+In the presence of defaultable security is non-defaultable.
 In the presence of defaultable securities, it is the price level that absorbs all the fluctuations in the haircut on public debt across equilibria with varying default severity, whereas state spending remains unaffected.